 5. Enable Two-Factor Authentication (2FA)

-The recommended approach is app-based authentication (TOTP) using apps like Google Authenticator, Authy, or Microsoft Authenticator.
-Avoid SMS-based 2FA when possible, as it is vulnerable to SIM-swapping attacks.
+2FA adds a second layer of security beyond your password.
+Use app-based authentication (TOTP) via Google Authenticator, Authy, or Microsoft Authenticator – avoid SMS-based 2FA as it is vulnerable to SIM-swapping.

-WordPress.org now requires two-factor authentication for all accounts with publishing capabilities.
-This reflects how critical 2FA has become for WordPress security.
-If you have not enabled 2FA on your site yet, do it now.
+WordPress.org now requires 2FA for all accounts with publishing capabilities.
+If you have not enabled it on your site yet, do it now.

 6. Change the WordPress Admin Login URL